Solomon Schonfeld: During the Holocaust

 After the war he went to liberated Europe (e.g. Poland) to bring children and others to England, help and serve the survivors.

 After World War II

 In 1946, after the Allied victory, he went with a convey of lorries to Auschwitz and Bergen-Belsen concentration camps to help survivors move to fledgling communities.
 He travelled in an Austin 7 car with armed soldiers for protection.
 He created and wore a military style uniform to give the impression he was an army officer.

 He founded the Hasmonean High School and the other schools that formed the Jewish Secondary Schools Movement.

 Family life

 Schonfeld was the son of Avigdor (Victor) Schonfeld, rabbi of the Adath Yisroel Synagogue and founder and principal of what became known as the Avigdor School (posthumously named in his honour).
-In 1940 he married Judith Hertz, daughter of the aforementioned Chief Rabbi Joseph H. Hertz, with whom he had three sons between 1940 and 1951.
+In 1940 he married Judith Hertz, daughter of the Chief Rabbi Joseph Hertz, with whom he had three sons between 1940 and 1951.
 They lived in Highgate, north London.

 One of the sons, Victor, died in May 2022.